Surname: Surname of women

 From 1945 to 2021 in the Czech Republic women by law had to use family names with the ending -ová after the name of their father or husband (so-called přechýlení).
 This was seen as discriminatory by a part of the public.
 Since 1 January 2022, Czech women can decide for themselves whether they want to use the feminine or neutral form of their family name.

+Couples sometimes keep their own last names but give their children hyphenated or combined surnames.

 Compound surnames

-While in many countries surnames are usually one word, in others a surname may contain two words or more, as described below.
+Compound surnames are a type of surname that contain more than one word, which may or may not be used with a hyphen.

 English

 Compound surnames in English and several other European cultures feature two (or occasionally more) words, often joined by a hyphen or hyphens.
 However, it is not unusual for compound surnames to be composed of separate words not linked by a hyphen, for example Iain Duncan Smith, a former leader of the British Conservative Party, whose surname is "Duncan Smith".